MaximeLionel/csapp/3_9 Heterogeneous Data Structures.md

 };
 short test(struct ACE *ptr);
 ```
-When the code for fun is compiled, gcc generates the following assembly code:
+When the code for function `test` is compiled, gcc generates the following assembly code:
 ```z80
 # short test(struct ACE* ptr)
 # ptr in %rdi